MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-configure-mam.md

 ![Image Outlook as managed app](images/managed-app.png)

-**3. Conditional launch:** Set sign-in security requirements for your protection policy.
+### Step 3: Set sign-in security requirements for your protection policy**

-Select **Setting “Max allowed device threat level”** in Device Conditions and enter a Value.
+Select **Setting Max allowed device threat level** in Device Conditions and enter a Value.
 Then select  **Action  "Block Access"**.
 Microsoft Defender for Endpoint (Mobile) shares this Device Threat Level.

 ![Image of conditional launch](images/conditional-launch.png)

-**3. Assignments:** Assign user groups for whom the policy needs to be applied.
+### Step 4: Assign user groups for whom the policy needs to be applied:** .

 ![Image of assigments](images/assignment.png)